zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 10c: value
 `````````
-An 8-byte value of the amount of ZEC spent in this input.
+An 8-byte little-endian value of the amount, in zatoshi, spent in this input.

 Notes
 -----

 The ``hashPrevouts``, ``hashSequence``, ``hashOutputs``, and ``hashJoinSplits`` calculated in an earlier
-verification may be reused in other inputs of the same transaction, so that the time complexity of the whole
+verification can be reused in other inputs of the same transaction, so that the time complexity of the whole
 hashing process reduces from O(n\ :sup:`2`) to O(n).

 Refer to the reference implementation, reproduced below, for the precise algorithm: